 Accommodation & Facilities

-Although Gulkula seems large on the map, the site is actually quite compact, meaning you’re never too far from the facilities you need.
+Although Gulkula seems large on the map, the site is quite compact, meaning you’re never too far from the facilities you need.
 All camping spots are within a short walk of showers and bathrooms, the main kitchen, and the coffee shop.
 The Women’s Healing, which is about a 10 min stroll from the campsite, is the furthest you will have to walk.

-Note: The Garma team do their upmost best to keep guests comfortable as possible.
+Note: The Garma team does their utmost best to keep guests as comfortable as possible.
 However, if you are not accustomed to camping in the bush you may want to consider offsite accommodation options.
 Discounts are not available to guests who forego their camping entitlements.
-We do not take responsibility for travel or accomodation arrangements for particpants who elect to stay offsite.
+We do not take responsibility for travel or accommodation arrangements for participants who elect to stay offsite.
 If you do opt to not camp at the festival, accommodation facilities in Nhulunbuy are very limited and can book out very quickly.

 Gove Peninsula MotelT: 08 8987 0700

 Toilets and Showers